 However, as all dog owners know, there really isn’t anything that beats a good walk, and for that reason, you should certainly make a point to check out good places to walk dogs in the region.
 From breezy dog friendly beaches in Cornwall to wild woodland and everything rugged and cliff-edged in between, this is a fantastic hodge-podge of pretty much everything your dog could want from a breakaway.

 We personally absolutely love the walks in Cornwall.
 Of course, the above list and guide is not exhaustive.
 These are just the best that we feel the region has to offer right now!
-Take a look around and see if you can find a few other trails close to some of the dog friendly Cornwall cottages.
+Take a look around and see if you can find a few other trails close to some of the holiday lets in Cornwall which are pet friendly.